aws/aws-toolkit-azure-devops/Docs/s3-download.rst

 Description
 ===========

-This task accepts a target folder location to which to download files from an |S3| bucket.
+Downloads file and folder content from an |S3long| (S3) bucket to a folder location.
 The source location in the bucket, or key prefix, can also be specified.
-If a source location is not supplied, the bucket root is used.
-Specify the files to download using a set of one or more globbing patterns.
-The default pattern is :code:`**`.
-This causes all files in all folders at and beneath the source location to be downloaded, preserving the relative folder paths.
+If a source location is not supplied,the bucket root is used.
+You specify the files to download using a set of one or more globbing patterns.
+The default pattern is :code:`**`, causing all files in all folders at and beneath the source location to be downloaded, preserving the relative folder paths.

 Parameters
 ==========

 You can set the following parameters for the task.
 Required parameters are noted by an asterisk (*).
 Other parameters are optional.

 Displayname*
 ------------